 Change filter selections

 One way to search for data insights is to interact with the filters.
-You can change filter selections using the dropdown arrow next to the field name.
-Depending on the filter and type of data being filtered, your options will range from simple selections from a list to identifying ranges of dates or numbers.
-In the advanced filter below, we've changed the filter Total Units YTD on the treemap to be between 2,000 and 3,000.
-Notice that this removes Prirum from the treemap.
+You can change filter selections using the drop-down arrow next to the field name.
+Depending on the filter and type of data that Power BI is filtering, your options will range from simple selections from a list to identifying ranges of dates or numbers.
+In the advanced filter below, we've changed the Total Units YTD filter on the treemap to be between 2,000 and 3,000.
+Notice that this change removes Prirum from the treemap.

 To select more than one filter value at a time, hold down the CTRL key.
 Most filters support multi-select.